Important Information

 “Saribung Peak Climbing is a beautiful trip which offers variations of Culture and nature above four thousand meters of Manang and Mustang.”

-Himalayan Wander Walkers had designed Saribung Expedition trek in clockwise for which the trek start from Jomsom and follow the Upper Mustang trail and descend to Nar-Phu valley and end at Besisahar.
+Himalayan Wander Walkers had designed the Saribung Expedition trek in clockwise for which the trek start from Jomsom and follows the Upper Mustang trail descends to Nar-Phu valley and ends at Besisahar.
 For mountaineering, it is easy to do Expedition but there are many passes like Saribung La at over 5600 m and Kang La at over 5200 meters with ice and creases in between the Damodar Kunda region and Nar-Phu valley.
-The trek starts from one place to another with great sceneries, cultures, religion, and geographical variations.
+The trek starts from one place to another with great sceneries, cultures, religions, and geographical variations.
 Hence trekkers can enjoy the fantastic and picturesque views of diversity in this region.
-Saribang trekking and expedition will start from one region and end another trekking region by enjoying the scenery, religions, geographic elevation and will cross the challenging passes near Mt.
+The Saribang trekking expedition will start from one region and end in another trekking region by enjoying the scenery, religions, and geographic elevation and will cross the challenging passes near Mt.
 Saribung.
-The most important thing in this trek is spectacular mountain scenery that will see from the top of Mt.
+The most important thing in this trek is the spectacular mountain scenery that will be seen from the top of Mt.
 Saribung.

-If you have enough time of one month in Nepal and you think you are fit enough then we recommend this Saribung expedition – 6000 meters peak climbing with trekking to a restricted region of upper Mustang and Nar Phu valleys where your lifetime worthy journey exist and there is no regret at all at last.
+If you have enough time for one month in Nepal and you think you are fit enough then we recommend this Saribung expedition – 6000 meters of peak climbing with trekking to a restricted region of upper Mustang and Nar Phu valleys where your lifetime-worthy journey exists and there is no regret at all at last.
 Customize My Trip

 Highlights of Saribung Peak Climbing: